mattisworking/Theamus/documentation/system/cards.md

 </section>
 ```

+You can add the class `.expansion-only` to the top Card element if the card truly is an expansion only card.
+This will clean up some of the margins/padding.

 ####<a title="Back to Top" href="#html" name="text-card">Text Card</a>
 Of course, you can just throw some text in there without the wrapper.
 With the wrapper, though, it will make your text prettier!